-The most important processes for monitoring, managing and measuring market risk are the asset management and risk management strategy and the capital plan.
+The main processes for monitoring, managing and measuring market risk are the overall risk management strategy, the asset management strategy and the capital plan.
 The asset management and risk management strategy is adopted in December for the next calendar year.
 It includes targets for the overall risk, a framework for allocation and the design of the Group's dynamic strategy for exposure to risky assets (policy rule).
 The capital plan is worked out after completion of the Own Risk and Solvency Assessment, and sets the long-term course for the company's capitalisation.

-A strategy for underwriting risk is adopted each year.
-However, this risk is by nature longterm and the strategy is broadly fixed over time.
+A strategy for underwriting risk and reinsurance is adopted each year.
+However, this risk is by nature long-term and the strategy is broadly fixed over time.
 Operational, strategic and reputational risk are assessed as part of the annual process for risk management and internal control; see section B.4.